Caconoutt/caconoutt.github.io/index.md

 <img class="profile-picture" src="pic.png">

 Hello!
-I am an undergraduate student at the University of Toronto (UofT) pursuing the degree of Computer Science Specialist and Statistics Major.
+I am an undergraduate student at the University of Toronto pursuing the degree of Computer Science Specialist and Statistics Major.

+My [CV](https://caconoutt.github.io/resume.pdf) can be found here and you can e-mail me at: [camilla.xue@mail.utoronto.ca](mailto:camilla.xue@mail.utoronto.ca).

 ---